adamscott/godot-website/collections/_release_4_5/entry-general-editor-editor-language-can-switch-on-demand.md

 text: |
   Changing the editor language no longer requires an editor restart.

-  For editor plugin developers, this feature can be quite handy in order to test your translations.
+  This feature can be quite handy for editor plugin developers testing their translations.

   For everyone else, now you can test the editor in all the languages it supports!
 contributors: